TimoLassmann/Phenoparser/scripts/README.md

 In sng_config:<br/>
     `SNGVEPBIN=/path/to/installed/vep`<br/>
     `SNGVEPREF=/path/to/bgzipped/Homo_sapiens.GRCh37.dna.primary_assembly.fa`<br/>

+Also, if the pipeline is to be used by multiple people on a given server then the VEP cache directory should be accessible to all.
+By default this directory is created in the installing user's `$HOME/.vep`.
+However, this will prevent others from accessing it.
+Instead, use the `--dir` option as [here](<https://www.ensembl.org/info/docs/tools/vep/script/vep_options.html#cacheopt>) to specify a communal directory for this data and refer to this using SNGVEPTMP.<br/>

+In sng_config:<br/>
+    `SNGVEPTMP=/path/to/installed/vep/cache`<br/>

 GEMINI solely supports human genetic variation mapped to build 37 (aka hg19) of the human genome so be sure to obtain GRCh37 Ensembl data.